george-oakling/GoogleMap/docs/index.md

 $gmap->key = 'AIzAxxx:-)';
 ```

 There are actually two parts of the GoogleMap component.
-First one is needed HTML, JS scripts for map options, this can be rendered with this command:
+First one is needed HTML and JS scripts for map options, this can be rendered with this command:

 ```
 {control googleMap:HTML}
 ```

 The second part is Javascript code, which operates with the map object.
-This part works quite good with janmarek/webloader component, all you need is add google.map.js in component folder to webloader's JS definition, or you can add below lines to block like this:
+This part works quite good with janmarek/webloader component, all you need is to add google.map.js in component folder to webloader's JS definition, or you can add below lines to block like this:

 ```
 {block scripts}